Be a Spy & 4 More Useful Tips to Make Your Landing Pages More Customer-Centric

 • Contextual Headlines – Your customer arrives at your page from a particular place with a particular goal in mind.
 The first piece of content she consumes is the page’s headline.
 If it isn’t in context to her path to purchase, confirming that she is on the right track, she’s very likely to leave.

 • Deliver it Pronto – How long do you wait for a web page to load?
 A University of Nebraska study found that “the tolerable waiting time for information retrieval is approximately 2 seconds.”
-If your webpage takes longer than that to fully display, it’s optimized for no one.
+If your webpage takes longer than that to display fully, it’s optimized for no one.

 Let’s look at quick examples using our favorite (due to its simplicity) awareness, interest, desire, action (AIDA) conversion path.